National Geographic Magazine features OHIO professor Witmer in October issue

 The dynamic paleontological research work of Ohio University Heritage College of Osteopathic Medicine professor Lawrence Witmer, Ph.D., will be featured in the October cover story of National Geographic Magazine.

 The 2020 issue will cover the latest cutting-edge achievements in dinosaur paleontology, drawing on findings from researchers across the globe.
 The online version of the story debuted today, Sept.
 15.

 Professor Lawrence Witmer surrounded by fossils.
 Photo Credit: Daniel Owen

 Dr. Witmer teaching.
 Photo Credit: Heritage College of Osteopathic Medicine

-Witmer, professor of anatomy and Chang Ying-Chien professor of paleontology, was previously featured in a similar 2003 issue of National Geographic Magazine.
+Witmer, professor of anatomy and the Chang Ying-Chien professor of paleontology, was previously featured in a similar 2003 issue of National Geographic Magazine.
 In March of this year, National Geographic sent renowned Italian photographer Paolo Verzone to Ohio University to document and photograph WitmerLab’s work.
 Witmer also outlined his work in a recent Science Cafe.